sipwise/jenkins-job-builder/doc/source/installation.rst

 hipchat section
 ^^^^^^^^^^^^^^^

-**send-as**
-  This is the hipchat user name that will be used when sending notifications.

 **authtoken**
   The API token necessary to send messages to hipchat.
 This can be generated in the hipchat web interface by a user with administrative access for your